sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 \end{align}
 $$

 where $f^\ast$ is function in the set of all possible functions, $f$, that obtains the lowest empirical loss.

-In the current example, because empirical risk minimization occurs over the set of all possible functions, $f^*$ is, therefore, the best possible function and is often called the *Bayes decision function*.
+Two points deserve mention with respect to $f^\ast$.
+First, it is often called the *empirical risk minimizer* because it obtains the lowest empirical loss.
+Second, in the current example, because empirical risk minimization occurs over the set of all possible functions, $f^*$, then the best possible function will inevitably exist in this set.
+The best possible function (i.e., the function with the lowest generalization error) is often called the *Bayes decision function*.
 Because we assume agnostic learning (i.e., that no function can perfectly predict the outcome), the Bayes decision function will have nonzero loss, which is often called the *Bayes risk*.

 # Theory for Understanding the 'Game' of Machine Learning